ProAccess/place-image/readme.md

 There is a known issue with respect to pandoc/wrapfig’s text-wrap accuracy.
 After you’ve generated a latex or pdf document, it’s common to find some floated images with extra blank space below the image or the image extending into wrapped text below.
-This is because pandoc *guesses* the equivalent number of blank lines needed to match the height of the image — and sometimes it guesses wrong.
+This appears to be because latex *guesses* the equivalent number of blank lines needed to match the height of the image — and sometimes it guesses wrong.

 Should this problem occur, you may enter a ‘pdf_adjust_lines’ parameter